 Iván Asin is an NYC-based art educator from Santiago, Chile.
-His work focuses on establishing connections between art education and environmental education through pre-modern art processes.
+His work focuses on establishing connections between art education and Education for Sustainable Development (ESD).
 He studied Visual Arts and Marketing at Montclair State University, earned a Masters Degree in Art & Design Education from Pratt Institute and is currently a Doctoral Candidate in the Art Education Program at Teachers College, Columbia University.
-Additionally, he was awarded the title of Master Environmental Educator by the state of Colorado in 2017.
+He was awarded the title of Master Environmental Educator by the Colorado Alliance for Environmental Education in 2017 and is currently part of the Fulbright Specialist roster.
 Since 2010, Iván has taught visual arts in the New York City public school system and community-based art programs in Amsterdam and New York.
-As the founder and leading art educator of CAES, Iván has taught workshops in Argentina, Perú, Colombia and the United States, and has carried out professional development for art educators at conferences and higher education institutions.
+As the founder and leading art educator of the Center for Art Education and Sustainability (CAES), Iván has taught workshops in Argentina, Peru, Colombia, Mexico and the United States, and has carried out professional development for art educators at conferences and higher education institutions.

 Pilar Vicuña Director of Development and Board Member